 Complete restoration was carried out with the assistance of grants and loans.
-It was agreed that all three units should have residential use, although No 1 All Saints had been a butcher’s shop.
-On completion the houses were sold by private treaty.
+It was agreed that all three units should have residential use and on completion the houses were sold on.

-Because of their position grouping and shape, the three buildings are extremely important elements in the street scene at the narrow entrance of the lane leading out of South Lynn Plain to All Saints Church.
-Secondly, South Lynn is not a later suburb of Lynn, but rather the original settlement.
+Because of their position, grouping and shape, the three buildings are also extremely important elements in the street scene at the narrow entrance of the lane leading out of South Lynn Plain to All Saints Church.

 Like the Pilot Street houses in the north of the town, these cottages stood in a part of Lynn where extensive demolition and redevelopment in the 1960s had completely changed the character of the area.
 The Trust felt it important to retain as many of the remaining houses as possible as markers of the medieval town.